crazy-max/ghaction-github-pages/README.md

 ## 🚀 Usage

-Below is a simple to deploy to GitHub Pages.
+Below is a simple snippet to deploy to GitHub Pages.
 A [live example](https://github.com/crazy-max/ghaction-github-pages/actions) is also available for this repository.

 ```yaml
 name: website